dan-fritchman/Thesis/content.md

 - 1. By performing structured comparisons between all combinations of modules, and only exporting one of each identical set.
 - 2. By avoiding producing identical modules in the first place, e.g. by caching the results of each generator call and returning the same object for each identical call.

 Hdl21 uses approach 2 wherever possible.
 Each call to a `Generator` is logged and cached.
 Successive calls to the same function with identical parameter values return the same object.
-This ensures each generator-paramaters pair produces the same module on each call.
+This ensures each generator-parameters pair produces the same module on each call.

 Note the use of such caching places a constraint on generator parameters: they must be hashable to serve as cache keys.
 Most of Hdl21's built-in types, e.g. `Module`, `Generator`, and `Signal`, are built to support such hashing, generally on an "object identity" basis.
 This is of course not the case for all possible parameter values, including many common types such as the built-in `list`.
 Generators with such unhashable parameters can opt out of the caching behavior via a boolean flag to the `generator` decorator-function.
 These generators then take on responsibility for ensuring that each module produced has a unique name.